Survival at Sea

 Kieffer had been having his own hallucinations.
 For a while he was negotiating purchasing several 55 gallon drums of water from a guy who seemed to be right in front of him.
 Another time, he was driving down a road very slowly.
 Every house had the water spigots open and water was running into the street.

 My lower legs had begun to swell to the point where the wetsuit was cutting off circulation.
 I was losing feeling in my feet and I began to worry about losing my feet if we ever got out of this mess.
 I used our knife to cut the lower seam to loosen them.
 We were all getting salt water ulcers, painful sores that festered and would not heal, only getting bigger.
-Any weak spot in the skin, whether it is from the smallest of cuts, to any chaffed area would develop them.
+Any weak spot in the skin, whether it was from the smallest of cuts or any chaffed area, would develop them.
 Even areas with no mark would begin to ulcerate.
 Ben’s fingernails were all black from gripping the line so tightly.
 He would later lose all the nails.

 At times we had sargassum weed floating around us.
 I picked some up and took a closer look, finding tiny snails clinging to the weed, not much bigger than the head of a pin.
 I began to pluck them off one by one and eat them.
 I figured they had to have some nutritional value.
 There was no cleaning them, no preparation of any kind.
 I just put them in my mouth, crunched them up and swallowed.
 They were awful.
 The crushed shells tasted more like sand than anything else.
 I tried eating the seaweed too, but I was afraid it had too much salt in it and might only do more damage to me if I continued.
 You cannot drink salt water even if you are dying of thirst.